Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/en/01_garuda.md

   </tr>
 </table>

-When Garuda is defeated, a light puddle will appear under her.
+When a woken Garuda is defeated, a light puddle will appear under her.
 When a player steps into this puddle, they will receive the "Beyond Limits" buff.

 <table>
   <tr><td><b>Beyond Limits (Garuda)</b></td><td>Healer</td></tr>